ArmedGuy/fnoverload/README.md

-# Overload - Function overloading for JavaScript
+# fnoverload - Function overloading for JavaScript
 There are several libraries out there that can do function overloading, but none have had an innocent enough syntax for me.
 I hope that others will find my version easy to use.